AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. Proceed dumping this system applet.

-5. When asked to decrypt the CIA file, pick "No".
+5. If it asks you to decrypt the CIA file afterwards, select "No".

 <p class="note-green">
   The <code>homemenu.cia</code> file is saved to <code>SDCARD:/gm9/out</code>.